kafka, headers, metadata, distributed-tracing, stream-processing

 • Key: A string identifier (e.g., "trace-id", "source-system")

-Headers are stored alongside the record in Kafka's log segments, but they don't affect partitioning or compaction behavior.
+Headers are stored alongside the record in Kafka's log segments, but they don't affect partitioning or log compaction (Kafka's process of keeping only the latest version of each key).
 Only the message key influences partition assignment.

 A single Kafka record can have zero or more headers, making them flexible for various metadata needs.